UPPMAX/UPPMAX-documentation/docs/cluster_guides/webexport.md

 You can enable webexport by creating a publicly readable folder called **webexport** in your project directory (``/proj/[project id]``).
 The contents of that folder will be accessible through `https://export.uppmax.uu.se/[project id]/`.

-If your project uses a custom directory name (e.g. `/proj/fish_genome`), the webexport url will be based on your project's SUPR id (e.g. `uppmax-1-999`).
+If your project uses a custom directory name (e.g. `/proj/fish_genome`), the webexport URL will be based on your project's SUPR id (e.g. `uppmax-1-999`).

 This will **not** work on **Bianca** for security reasons.